-Christina Milian Poses With Daughter While Baby Bump Is Now Obvious
+Christina Milian Poses With Daughter & Shows Off Her Baby Bump

 “France looks good on you,” a fifth follower commented.

-Violet has her own Instagram account which is run by her mom.
+Violet has her own Instagram account, which is run by her mom.
 To date, her page has more than 131,000 followers and her posts rack up thousands of likes.

 Last month, Milian showed off her rock hard abs while promoting an ad for her new BMW car, per The Inquisitr.
 Her fans were in awe of her body considering she had already announced she was expecting a child and questioned if she ever ages.

-Recently, she starred in the movie, Falling Inn Love, which debuted on Netflix in August.
+Recently, she starred in the movie Falling Inn Love, which debuted on Netflix in August.

-To stay up to date with Christina’s journey to being pregnant again, follow her Instagram account.
+To stay up to date with Milian’s journey to becoming a mother again, follow her Instagram account.